alinachiu/ImageProcessor/README.md

 ImageProcessing is a Java program which deals with image manipulation and enhancement.
 The model can perform actions such as filtering images (blurring and sharpening), creating images with color transformations (monochrome and sepia), creating images programmatically (checkerboards), and importing/exporting images in PPM, JPEG, and PNG format.
+Built using the Command and Model-View-Controller design patterns.
+Tested with JUnit.
 Note: to figure out how to use this project with the terminal, read the USEME.md file.

 ## The JAR File
 If not already placed there, please run the JAR file from the res folder.
 The JAR file can be run using user